npg70/galbreath-old/sources/kintyre-the-hidden-past.md

 > Mactaggart (RTOKG, 24) records the  appearance in Kintyre, between 1650 and 1660, of lowland Galbraiths.

 RTOKG == A Ramble Through the Old Kilkerran Graveyard.
+Nothing new here since first OPR records in Campbeltown where in 1659, and more 1672 onward.

 > John G, farmer in Drumavuling, Southend, in 1881, was born Dalrymple, Ayrshire c.
 1824 (C/d2/p2).